King of Boys: The Return of the King

-King of Boys: The Return Of The King is a 2021 7-part limited series directed by Kemi Adetiba.
-It was released on 27 August 2021 exclusively on Netflix as a sequel to the 2018 Nigerian crime political thriller film, King of Boys.
+King of Boys: The Return of the King is a television limited series directed by Kemi Adetiba.
+It was released on 27 August 2021 on Netflix as a sequel to the 2018 Nigerian crime political thriller film, King of Boys.
 Sola Sobowale and Toni Tones reprise their roles as Eniola Salami with Reminisce, Illbliss, Akin Lewis, Osas Ighodaro and Keppy Ekpenyong also reprising their roles.
 Additional cast members includes Nse Ikpe-Etim, Richard Mofe Damijo, Efa Iwara, Deyemi Okanlawon and Charly Boy.

 Synopsis

 The series follows Eniola Salami’s return after 5 years in exile.
-Not content with the prospect of a fresh start, she immediately resumes her quest to launder her underworld might into legitimate political power — this time aiming even higher than before.
+Not content with the prospect of a fresh start, she immediately resumes her quest to launder her underworld might into legitimate political power—this time aiming even higher than before.